 Gallé glass, while valuable, is also practical.
 Feel free to put flowers in your Gallé vase, although water should not be left sitting in it for too long.
 The vase should be cleaned regularly with very mild soap and water, as you would with any kind of glassware.

-Gallé lamps — such as the magnificent Wisteria table lamp shown below — were also meant to be used.
+Gallé lamps — such as this magnificent table lamp shown below — were also meant to be used.
 Be careful to fit a low-wattage bulb, because too much heat can crack the glass.

-As with any collectable, fakes exist.
+As with anything collectable, fakes and reproductions exist.
 The best way to avoid them is to do your homework.
 Handle as many pieces as possible in order to get a feel for the glass.
-Study relevant books, and visit museum collections.
+Study relevant books and auction house catalogues, and visit museum collections.

 The best indicator of a fake?
 Clumsily-executed decoration that fails to replicate the grace and elegance of an original.
 And be sure to turn the glass upside-down: a base that is too flat or too smooth may be cause for concern.